According to the Carbon Trust, Her Majesty’s Prison Service (HMPS) is planning to make energy-savings of £9.8 million by 2015.

 With 128 prisons across the UK, housing around 84,000 prisons and 75,000 staff, the service has an energy bill of £45 million a year.
 Surely the implementation of LED lighting would help reduce this hefty chunk of tax-payers’ money.

-Forward-thinking Farmingdale Prison in New Jersey is expecting to save around 70% of its lighting bill by switching to LEDs.
-In Norway’s newly built Halden Prison, LEDs were installed to meet the authority’s brief of low energy, long lifespan and vandal-proofing.
+Forward-thinking Farmingdale Prison in New Jersey is expecting to save around 70% of its lighting bill by switching to LED light bulbs.
+In Norway’s newly built Halden Prison, LED light bulbs were installed to meet the authority’s brief of low energy, long lifespan and vandal-proofing.

 As well as the obvious financial and environmental benefits, a move away from fluorescent lighting has other benefits.
 Improved lighting has a positive effect on the prisoners’ state of mind and reduces aggression.
 This, in turn, reduces the threat to prison service staff, often at risk from violent offenders.